Algebraic Weaves and Braid Varieties: Braid Varieties and Augmentation Varieties

-In this subsection we recast a construction by A. Mellit in the light of braid varieties, in particular defining a certain toric chart in $X_0(\beta\Delta,w_0)$, which we refer to as the Mellit chart.
+In this subsection we recast a construction from \cite{Mellit} in the light of braid varieties, in particular defining a certain toric chart in $X_0(\beta\Delta; w_0)$, which we refer to as the \emph{Mellit chart}.
 The main result of the subsection is that the Mellit chart can be obtained by our opening-crossing procedure from Subsection \ref{sec: opening} above.
 In order to connect to \cite{Mellit}, we need the following preliminary discussion.

 Let $w\in S_n$ be a permutation and $C_{w}=\SB w\SB\sse \GL(n,\C)$ the Bruhat cell corresponding to $w$, where $\SB\sse\GL(n,\C)$ is the Borel subgroup of upper-triangular matrices.
 Recall that the product of any two matrices in $C_u$ and $C_v$ belongs to $C_{uv}$ if $\ell(uv)=\ell(u)+\ell(v)$.
-Consequently, for any reduced expression $u=s_{i_1}\cdots s_{i_\ell}$, the associated braid matrix $B_u(z_1,\ldots,z_{\ell})$ belongs to the Bruhat cell $C_{u}$.\footnote{Recall that we interchangeably use the notation $s_i$ and $\sigma_i$ for the Artin generators of the braid group, which is particularly well-suited when comparing to the notation used in \cite{Mellit}.}
+Consequently, for any reduced expression $u=s_{i_1}\cdots s_{i_\ell}$, the associated braid matrix $B_u(z_1,\ldots,z_{\ell})$ belongs to the Bruhat cell $C_{u}$.
+Recall that we interchangeably use the notation $s_i$ and $\sigma_i$ for the Artin generators of the braid group, which is particularly well-suited when comparing to the notation used in \cite{Mellit}.

 \begin{prop} Let $u=s_{i_1}\cdots s_{i_\ell}$ be a reduced expression and suppose that $\ell(us_i)=\ell(u)-1$.
 Then there exists $k\in\N$ such that: \begin{itemize} \item[(a)] The matrix $B_u(z_1,\ldots,z_{\ell})B_i(z)$ belongs to the Bruhat cell $C_{u}$ if and only if $z_{k}\neq 0$,\\